Test score sheet with answers, grade A+ and pencil.

 Implementation

-Since the Report’s release, a Grading Implementation Committee has worked with groups across the FAS to begin to reduce external pressures on grading and support transparency in giving feedback to students.
+Since the initial Report’s release, a Grading Implementation Committee has worked with groups across the FAS to begin to reduce external pressures on grading and support transparency in giving feedback to students.

 2023-2024